Having a good fish finder lets you maximize your kayak fishing trip. But it’s difficult to find an excellent model when you’re in a low price range.

 - Great for deeper waters

 The Humminbird PiranhaMax 197C is a solid device.
-Even with this more low-end model, you still get a lot of the features you can expect from more expensive ones.
+Even with this less-pricey model, you still get a lot of the features you can expect from more expensive ones.

 This portable fish finder has a 3.5-inch color display that has excellent image quality.
 It is also lightweight and portable.
 It even comes with its own carrying case.

-While the PiranhaMax does not have a GPS, they equipped it with a depth and fish alarm and three frequency settings that can read up to a depth of 600 feet.
+While the PiranhaMax doesn’t have a GPS, they equipped it with a depth and fish alarm and three frequency settings that can read up to a depth of 600 feet.

 It produces highly accurate readings and crystal-clear images, which is really all you need in a budget fish finder.
 The screen is easy to read and easy to use, too.

-Note, however, that it does not have PC linking capabilities.
+Note, however, that it doesn’t have PC linking capabilities.

 Is the Humminbird PiranhaMax 4 Fish Finder for You?